dataux/dataux/README.md

-##  Sql Query Proxy to Elasticsearch, Mongo, etc.
+##  Sql Query Proxy to Elasticsearch, Mongo, Kuberntes, BigTable, etc.

+Unify disparate data sources, files into a single Virtual or Federated view of your data.

-Mysql compatible federqred query engine to Elasticsearch, Mongo, Google Datastore, Cassandra, File-based backend sources, including join.
+Mysql compatible federated query engine to Elasticsearch, Mongo, Google Datastore, Cassandra, Google BigTable, Kuberntes, File-based backend sources, including join.
-This proxy and query engine hosts a mysql protocol listener, which then rewrites sql queries to native (elasticsearch, mongo, cassandra).
+This query engine hosts a mysql protocol listener, which then rewrites sql queries to native (elasticsearch, mongo, cassandra, kuberntes-rest-api, bigtable).
 It works by implementing a full relational algebra layer to run sql queries and poly-fill missing features from underlying sources.
 So, a backend key-value storage such as cassandra